-- 3. Future supply and demand and growth on the market - (1) Game market diversified content and entertainment forms, major manufacturers have introduced new concept and the competition is fierce.
+3. Future supply and demand and growth on the market

+In the overall global entertainment market, the game industry has the largest market scale and the fastest growth compared to films, books, and music.
+It is estimated that the compound growth rate from 2023 to 2027 will reach 8%.
+In recent years, with the development of diversified content and entertainment forms, major manufacturers have introduced new concept and the competition is fierce.
 Multiple types of game content are becoming increasingly popular, which helps to quickly attract traffic and create popularity for the game itself, which is highly attractive to light gamers; at the same time, for moderate to heavy gamers, role-playing, action, and strategy games are still the most popular game types, bringing players an immersive and interactive gaming experience, which is conducive to creating a highly addictive and spending game type.